 Support in the workplace

-- To effectively implement recommendations (for example development of time management, organisation & IT skills)
+- To effectively implement recommendations (for example development of time management, organisation & Assistive Technology skills)

 - Support can take place on or off-site